spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/jumbotron/README.md

 # jumbotron (molecule)

-Display banner with image and short description.
+Displays banner with image and short description.